Introduction

 3. Carbon: The performance choice

-4. Stainless Steel: The Sustainable Compromise
+4. Stainless Steel: The sustainable compromise

 Stainless steel is an increasingly popular material for bicycle frames.
 It offers a good combination of strength, durability, and ride comfort.
 Stainless steel is also corrosion-resistant, meaning it requires less maintenance than regular steel.
-However, stainless steel is heavier than aluminum or carbon, and it is also more expensive than regular steel.
+However, stainless steel is heavier than aluminum or carbon fiber, and it is also more expensive than regular steel.

 5. Magnesium: The (re)newcomer